Community and Neighborhood Aid

 Can I Afford to Weatherproof My Home?

 Any income-eligible households may use Illinois Home Weatherization Assistance Program (IHWAP) to fund weatherization services, including insulation work, HVAC upgrades, and ventilation measures.
-See more information at

 I Need Home Energy Upgrades